tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 :::note

 A signing certificate is only valid if associated with your Apple ID.
 An invalid certificate won't be listed on the <i>Keychain Access > My Certificates</i> tab or the <i>security find-identity -v -p codesigning</i> output.
+If the certificate does not download to the correct location, make sure the "login" option is selected in <i>Keychain Access</i> under "Default Keychains" when downloading the .cer file.

 :::